arpan-adhikary26/Learning-Node.js/01-introduction/readme.md

 1. Download the LTS version (recommended).
 2. Install it by following the prompts.
-3. Verify installation using commands:
+3. Verify installation using commands: node , node -v
-   -node
-   -node -v